lsaravia/Neutral/README.md

 You also need the code from:

 1. <https://github.com/lsaravia/mfsba> if you want the multifractal spectra output otherwise you have to comment the calls to the function *MultifractalSBA* and the includes to *mf.h* header.
-2. <https://github.com/lsaravia/Clusters> to calculate cluster statistics
+2. <https://github.com/lsaravia/Clusters> to calculate cluster statistics.

 To compile under Windows there is a separate makefileWin.mak, you might have to modify the folders of the *mfsba* and *Clusters* sources.

+## Citation

+If you use the model please cite:

+1. Saravia, L.A.
+(2015).
+A new method to analyse species abundances in space using generalized dimensions.
+Methods Ecol.
+Evol., 6, 1298–1310

+2. Saravia L.A.
+(2014) Neutral: A sofwtware to simulate spatially explicit neutral/hierarchical models.  <http://dx.doi.org/10.6084/m9.figshare.969692>.

 ## Bibliography